THE BEST ALL ROAD WHEELS

 Like gravel wheels, the 3.4 is wide – 25mm internal (25.0 measured) and 32mm external rim widths (actually 32.1mm front and 32.5mm rear).

 Specs often create expectations of how a wheelset will perform.
-Actually riding it, as we’ve done extensively with the 3.4 has shown that its stiffness makes it feel very light going uphill and highly responsive to acceleration efforts on every surface.
-It’s also the most comfortable wheelset I’ve ever ridden regardless of the tires or surface I’m on.
+Riding it, as we’ve done extensively with the 3.4 has shown that its stiffness makes it feel very light going uphill and highly responsive to acceleration efforts on every surface.
+It’s also the most comfortable wheelset I’ve ever ridden, regardless of the tires or surface I’m on.

 The SES 3.4’s handling is also supreme – stiffness, responsiveness, and comfort undoubtedly contribute to that.
 Together, these performance attributes give you supreme confidence cornering at speed on unevenly paved roads and when changing lines with the right gravel tires mounted.
 Downhills on paved roads are a pure joyride.